jtvanlew/jtvanlew.github.io/_posts/2015-10-01-seoul-food.md

 ![12047811_10207726591627283_1071933372_n.jpg]({{site.baseurl}}/images/12047811_10207726591627283_1071933372_n.jpg)

 THEN!!
-You think you're done once you clean the first bowl but the waiter whisk away the bowl in order to fry rice with the remaining chunks of flavor stuck to the bottom!
+You think you're done once you take care of the soup, but the waiter whisks away the bowl in order to fry rice with the remaining chunks of flavor stuck to the bottom!
 The rice was also mixed with some of that delicious salty seaweed that makes bibimbap so delightful.
 So when I thought I was good and full and satisfied from the soup-version, that rice just comes in with a haymaker and knocks you out.

-Man just writing about it is making me drool again.
+...
+Just writing about it is making me drool again.

 ![DSC_1014.jpg]({{site.baseurl}}/images/DSC_1014.jpg)